tamzinblake/yajet/README.md

 ## YAJET ##

-A fork of http://www.yajet.net/ by Mihai Bazon for node.js
+A fork of Mihai Bazon's http://www.yajet.net/ modified slightly for use in node.js

 If you like it, go to http://www.yajet.net/ and donate.